HarmonizedMRI/SequenceExamples-GE/pge2/rand3depi/README.md

 Then run `main.m`.
 It generates the following 3 `.seq` and `.pge` files:
+1. `EPIcal`: A short EPI sequence without phase encoding.
+Used to calibrate receiver gains and estimate phase difference between odd/even echoes.
-1. `randEPI`: 3D EPI sequence with optional random undersampling.
+2. `randEPI`: 3D EPI sequence with optional random undersampling.
 There is no acceleration in this example.
-2. `EPIcal`: A short EPI sequence without phase encoding.
-Used to calibrate receiver gains and estimate phase difference between odd/even echoes.
+Run `EPIcal` before this, and just hit "manual prescan" and exit to use the existing receiver gains.
 3. `GRE`: GRE sequence for sensitivity map estimation.

 It also generates the following `.mat` files: